Skip to Main Content

 • The problem or issue itself - causes and effects, who is most impacted, extent and scope, etc.

 • How this issue/problem has been addressed through persuasive communication campaigns.
 This may include your chosen campaign but also other persuasive campaigns that address the same issue or may be similar.
-What strategies have been effective (or not), etc?
+What strategies have been effective (or not), etc.?

 Campaign and Sponsor Websites

-It's unlikely that you will find research directly related to your chosen health campaign.
+It's unlikely that you will find research directly related to your chosen campaign.
 But it may exist; you could still check on the website of your campaign or its sponsoring organization or agency.
 (Look for links to areas such as "About" or "Resources.")

-Credible Websites for Public Health (Consumer Info)
+Credible Websites for General Info

 Scholarly Journal Articles